virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterScaleOut

-The event will be executed after adding new node(s) to the existing node group.
-The *onAfterScaleOut* event will be run only once for each layer.
+The event is executed after adding new node(s) to the existing node group.
+The *onAfterScaleOut* event is run only once for each layer.

 **Event Placeholders:**